Graph Neural Networks Powered by Encoder Embedding for Improved Node Learning: Classification Evaluation

 During training, we employ an early stopping strategy for the GNN-based methods by monitoring accuracy on a separate validation set, $\text{Acc}(\mathcal{V}_{\text{val}})$.
 The model parameters from the epoch that yields the highest validation accuracy are restored for the final evaluation on the test set, $\text{Acc}(\mathcal{V}_{\text{test}})$.
 To ensure a fair comparison, GEE is also evaluated under the same conditions, where the labels of nodes in the validation set are masked alongside the test set labels and are not used during its embedding generation process.

 Regarding the running time of GG-C, it is reported jointly with GG in our figures and tables.
-This is because the additional computational cost of GG-C, which involves a simple feature concatenation and a non-intensive classifier like Linear Discriminant Analysis (LDA), is negligible compared to training process shared with GG.
-Therefore, for practical purposes, their running times are considered identical.
+This is because the additional computation in GG-C, consisting only of a simple feature concatenation and an LDA step, is negligible compared to the shared GNN training process.
+As a result, the running times of GG and GG-C are almost always identical.